robrich/docker-hands-on-workshop/04-Volumes-as-durable-storage/start/README.md

 5. Create an empty folder to use as an upload location

-6. Run the new image: `docker run -p 3000:3000 -v /path/to/empty/folder:/app/public -d volumetest:0.2` swapping out your folder path.
+6. Run the new image: `docker run -p 3000:3000 -v /path/to/empty/folder:/app/public -d volumetest:0.2` swapping out your folder path -- case sensitive.
 If your folder path has spaces in it, you'll need quotes around this.
-For Windows, you can use forward or back slashes such as `... -v c:/temp:/app/public ...`.
+For Windows, you can use 1 forward or 2 back slashes such as `... -v c:/temp:/app/public ...`.

 7. Upload a file on [http://localhost:3000/](http://localhost:3000/), and click [See files](http://localhost:3000/files) and see the file you uploaded.